SreyaReddyN/portfolio/index.md

 ### Welcome to My Portfolio!

-Hi I’m Sreya Reddy, a Data Science graduate from Indiana University Bloomington with a deep passion for solving real-world problems through data.
+Hi I’m Sreya Reddy, a Data Science graduate from University Of Colorado, Boulder with a deep passion for solving real-world problems through data.
 I specialize in data analytics, visualization, ETL pipelines, predictive modeling, AI, and product growth strategy, and I enjoy building scalable, impactful solutions that drive business outcomes.

 With 2 years of hands-on experience in data analysis, machine learning, and cloud platforms, I bring a cross-functional approach to data science—balancing technical depth with business understanding.
 I’ve contributed to projects in education, automotive, and public health sectors, helping teams unlock insights and accelerate product growth.